Rick's Free Auto Repair Advice

 Wheel bearing grease versus chassis grease

-Think of grease like a sponge filled with oil.
-The “sponge” portion is actually non-detergent soap made from fatty acids with anti-corrosive properties, water-resistant additives, and anti-wear additives.
-When combined, this combination turns into a kind of gel.
+Think of grease as if it’s a sponge filled with oil.
+The “sponge” portion is non-detergent lithium soap made from fatty acids with anti-corrosive properties, water-resistant additives, and anti-wear additives.
+When combined, this mixture turns into a kind of gel.
 Oil is added to the gel to form the grease.
+So the difference between wheel bearing grease versus chassis grease is in the choice of the oil and the composition of the “sponge” material.

 What is wheel bearing grease?

-Wheel bearing grease is designed to handle the high shear levels that occur between the ball or roller bearing and the race.
-It’s also designed to run at high heat, so it can handle high running and braking temperatures.
+It’s a special grease designed to handle the extremely high shear loads that occur between the ball or roller bearing and the bearing race.
+In addition to surviving the shear load, the grease must also handle the high heat caused by friction and braking temperatures.

-Many high-temperature wheel-bearing greases are made with a silicone base to maintain stability at high temperatures.
-The more expensive wheel-bearing greases also contain molybdenum an anti-wear additive.
-Some carmakers required molybdenum wheel bearing grease.
+Many high-temperature bearing greases are made with added silicone to maintain stability at high temperatures.
+The more expensive bearing greases also contain molybdenum as an anti-wear additive.
+In fact, some carmakers require molybdenum wheel bearing grease.

-The rating is a four-letter combination as shown below.
+Grease is rated on a four-letter scale as shown below.

 wheel bearing grease rating

-Grease can be rated for wheel bearing use as well as chassis use to lubricate ball joints and tie rod ends.
-However, to use a chassis grease for wheel bearings, it must contain the “G” designation or it isn’t rated for the higher temperatures found in wheel bearings.
+Grease can be rated to work in bearings and chassis components like ball joints and tie rod ends.
+However, to use a chassis grease for wheel bearings, it must contain the “G” designation to designate that it can handle the higher temperatures found in wheel bearings.

 Can you mix different types of greases?